rowgregory/bass-beatz/README.md

-# bass-beatz
-This app is built with React, Node, and the Spotify API
+ * This app allows users to search for their favorite musical aritsts.
+The app returns data such as top tracks, and related artists.
+Click on a album cover to play the song.